deem-data/sempipes/README.md

-# Gyyre - Context-Aware Semantic Operators for Machine Learning Pipelines
+# SemPipes - Context-Aware Semantic Operators for Machine Learning Pipelines

-Gyyre is a research project to extend Python-based machine learning scripts with semantic operators.
+SemPipes is a research project to extend Python-based machine learning scripts with semantic operators.
 It is heavily relying on the awesome work from the [skrub](https://github.com/skrub-data/skrub) project!

 ### Semantic Operators